 Best with Blackened Salmon: Bedrock Wine Company Old Vine Zinfandel 2018

 Seasoned, most likely, with a combination of paprika, garlic, cayenne, and oregano and then seared until a dark and crisp crust is formed, the blackened salmon is a versatile dish.
 The bold, nuanced flavors in the Bedrock Zinfandel are a wonderful match for the rich and flavorful blackened salmon.
-Full-bodied, wonderfully balanced with extensive notes of spice and black pepper, this zinfandel features a silky texture balanced with a healthy acidity and an ample personality.
+Full-bodied, wonderfully balanced with extensive notes of spice and black pepper, this zinfandel features a silky texture balanced with grippy acidity and an ample personality.

 Best with Curried Salmon: Dr. Loosen 2018 Blue Slate Riesling Kabinett